Skip to content

 }

 Commit this file to version control so everyone on the team gets the same formatter and test settings.
-Interpreter selection does not need to be checked in because VS Code auto-detects the .venv directory that uv creates.
+The interpreter path stays out of it because VS Code auto-detects the .venv directory that uv creates.

-The play button (Run Python File) in VS Code runs your file with the selected interpreter directly.
+The play button (Run Python File) runs your file with the selected interpreter directly.
 It does not wrap the command in uv run, so it bypasses uv’s dependency resolution for inline script metadata.
-For standalone scripts that declare their own dependencies with inline metadata, run them from the integrated terminal with uv run script.py instead of the play button.
+Run standalone scripts that declare their own dependencies from the integrated terminal with uv run script.py instead.
+For project code already installed in .venv by uv sync, the play button works fine.

-To use Jupyter notebooks in VS Code with a uv project, add ipykernel as a development dependency:
+To use Jupyter notebooks in VS Code with a uv project, add ipykernel as a development dependencyA package needed during development (testing, linting, formatting) that is not shipped to users of your project.
+Installed with the --dev flag. :

 uv add --dev ipykernel